amrrkhaled/task-management-system/README.md

 ## 🔗 **How Api Works?**
 # Task Management System API Documentation

+## Overview
+This API allows users to create projects, invite members or admins, manage tasks, and assign tasks to multiple members.

 ## Authentication
 All endpoints require authentication using a Bearer token.